 How do they work?

 HPV spreads in the body through the multiplication of cells.
-It is the presence of these infected cells that cause genital warts.
+It is the presence of these infected cells that causes genital warts.

 The main ingredient in Aldara is a chemical called imiquimod.
 This fights off genital warts by working as an immunomodulator, and boosting the body’s immune system to tackle viral cells.